quishqa/siem/docs/tutorials.md

 ```

 We can create another object with the information of diesel vehicles.
-Let's asume that there are **40 000** diesel vehicles that run the same as the gasoline vehicles.
+Let us assume that there are **40 000** diesel vehicles that run the same as the gasoline vehicles.

 ```python
 diesel = EmissionSource(